crossplane/crossplane/design/one-pager-configuration-stacks.md

 ## Goals

-The main goal of this design is to make it easier for people to write sets of configurations and be able to manage those configuration sets on a higher level.
+The main goal of this design is to make it easier for people to write sets of Crossplane resources and be able to manage those resource sets on a higher level.

 It is important that the design puts forward:

 * A base boilerplate tooling where creating a new configuration set that has a controller is as easy as changing the YAML files.
-* An easy way for users to deploy a set of pre-defined configurations that has a controller which reconciles the set of the resources deployed.
+* An easy way for users to deploy a set of pre-defined resources that has a controller which reconciles all resources deployed.

 ## Proposal